 Math: 4 years are required.
-Course options are Algebra, Algebra/Geometry H, Geometry, Geometry/Algebra II H, Algebra II/Precalculus, Precalculus/Calculus H, Calculus, AP Calculus AB, and AP Calculus BC.
-Electives include AP Statistics and Business and Marketing.
+Algebra, Geometry, Algebra II, Algebra II Honors, Precalculus/Calculus Honors, College Calculus, and AP Calculus AB.
 Math placement is determined by an in-house assessment administered in the spring.
-Students with an 88% or higher on the Algebra regents will be considered for placement directly into Geometry H.
+Students with an 88% or higher on the Algebra regents will be considered for placement directly into Geometry.

 Science: 4 years are required.
 Biology, Chemistry, and Physics are required.
 Electives include AP Biology, Forensics, Anatomy and Physiology, Environmental Sustainability, AP Physics, College Chemistry and Bio Medical Engineering.
 Students with an 88% or higher on the Living Environment regents will be considered for placement directly into Chemistry.

 English/Humanities: 4 years of English are required.
-Course options are English I (Survey of Literature), English II (British Literature), English III (American Literature) or AP Literature and Composition, and English IV (World Literature) or AP Language and Composition.
-Electives include Speech and Writing, Classics, AP Art History, Music Appreciation, Musical Theater, and Psychology in Film and Literature.
+English I (Survey of Literature), English II (British Literature), English III (American Literature) or AP Literature and Composition, and English IV (World Literature) or AP Language and Composition.
+Electives include Speech and Writing, Classics, AP Art History, Music Appreciation, and American Musical Theater.